Silvana’s Sicilian Lasagna

 Meanwhile, mix 1 ½ cups mozzarella, ricotta, ¼ cup parmigiano reggiano, egg and parsley until blended.

 Drain meat and return to skillet.
 Stir in spaghetti sauce.
 Add water to the empty sauce jar; cover with a lid and shake well.
 Add to the meat mixture.
 Season with salt and pepper to taste.

 Heat Olive oil in a large skillet over medium heat.
 Add minced garlic and cook until fragrant, about 30 seconds.
 Add chopped spinach and heat through until just wilted.
 Set aside.

 Heat oven to 350 degrees Fahrenheit.

-Spread 1 cup meat sauce onto bottom of 13×9-inch baking sheet.
+Spread 1 cup meat sauce onto bottom of the 13×9-inch baking sheet.
 Top with layers of 3 lasagna noodles.
 Don’t worry if they don’t cover the entire sheet.
 Top the noodles with 1/3 of the ricotta cheese mixture and 1 cup meat sauce.
 Repeat the same layer once again.
-For the third layer, top the noodles with cottage cheese, spread with spinach, salami and sliced eggs.
+For the third layer, top the noodles with cottage cheese, spread with spinach, salami, and sliced eggs.
 Add one more meat layer.
-Cover the top noodle layer with remaining meat sauce and cheeses (1 ½ cup mozzarella and ¼ cup parmigiano reggiano).
+Cover the top noodle layer with remaining meat sauce and cheeses (1 ½ cup mozzarella and ¼ cup Parmigiano Reggiano).
 Cover with foil sprayed with cooking spray.

 Latest posts by Jas (see all)